Adaptive Entropy-Driven Sensor Selection in a Camera-LiDAR Particle Filter for Single-Vessel Tracking: Introduction

-The remainder of this paper is structured as follows: Section \ref{sec:formulation} formulates the tracking problem.
-Section \ref{sec:sensor_configuration} details our sensor configuration and setup.
-Section \ref{sec:methodology} presents our methodology, including data preprocessing, a multi-stage boat detection pipeline for each sensor, and the architecture of our fused particle filter.
-Section \ref{sec:result_analysis} reports experimental results and provides a comparative analysis.
-Finally, Section \ref{sec:conclusion} concludes the paper and discusses avenues for future work.
+The remainder of this paper is structured as follows: Section II formulates the tracking problem.
+Section III details our sensor configuration and setup.
+Sections IV and V present our methodology, including data preprocessing, a multi-stage boat detection pipeline for each sensor, and the architecture of our fused particle filter.
+Section VI reports experimental results and provides a comparative analysis.
+Finally, Section VII concludes the paper and discusses avenues for future work.